IntellicessInc/union/README.md

 and download Docker Desktop.

 ## Get started with Docker
-Run `docker-compose up --build` command in this directory.
+Run `docker-compose up --build` command **in one of reader-writer example directory in your language of choice**.

 Then, just use sample data files and add them to the *writer-folder*.
 After a few seconds, the writer will take the data, push them to the Union and remove the files from *writer-folder*.
 Once this is done, the reader will notice the new data, pull and save them to *reader-folder*.

 ## How does it work?
-The docker-compose.yaml file contains both writer and reader services.
+docker-compose.yaml file contains both writer and reader services.

 Writer listens to *writer-folder*.
 It accepts JSON files with data in JWLF (it stands for [Json Well Log Format](https://jsonwelllogformat.org/)) and CSV files which are converted eventually to JWLF.
 The files are then pushed to Union.